 What are the fundeamentals of Lean methodology?

-The most common statement specifying priciples of Lean methodology is "eliminating waste", altough it doesn's say enough and it isn't appropriate definition of Lean.
+The main idea of Lean methodology is to eliminate waste.
+However, this statement is insufficient and does not provide a complete definition of Lean.
 Fundamentally, this method's aim is to maintain continuous improvement.
 Lean experts, who introduced the methodology to the world, specified 5 major princriples of Lean, which are:

 - Value: Understand what customers value in a product or service